Azure/Azure-Network-Security/Azure DDoS Protection/Policy - Azure Policy Definitions/Policy - Virtual Networks should be enabled with DDoS plan/README.md

-# Policy - Virtual Networks should be associated with an Azure DDoS Protection Standard plan
+# Policy - Virtual Networks should be associated with an Azure DDoS Protection Network plan

-This policy will detect any virtual networks that do not have DDoS Protection Standard enabled and optionally create a remediation task which will associate the specified DDoS Protection Plan.
+This policy will detect any virtual networks that do not have DDoS Protection Network plan enabled and optionally create a remediation task which will associate the specified DDoS Protection Plan.

 This Policy is a modified version of the built-in policy "Virtual networks should be protected by Azure DDoS Protection Standard."
 This version adds a tag value as an evaluation criterion.